RBAC Configuration

 • Effect: whether to allow or deny access to the specified actions and resources

-• Actions: a list of one or more RBAC service actions that are being controlled (such as create, read, and so forth)
+• Actions: a list of one or more capabilities that are being controlled (such as UI access or the ability create, view, or delete objects)

 • Resources: a list of one or more ChaosSearch resources on which to apply the effect and action.
-Resources could include buckets, object groups, views, indexes, alerts, monitors, destinations, Kibana saved objects, and so on.
+Resources could include buckets, object groups, views, indexes, alerts, monitors, destinations, Search Analytics saved objects, Superset access, and so on.

-• Groups and resources that contain one or more blocks of permissions; users are assigned to groups to inherit the permissions.
+• Groups are resources that contain one or more blocks of permissions; users are assigned to groups to inherit the permissions.
 Groups have a name, an ID, and one or more permission rule sets.
-ChaosSearch has a default group that can be preconfigured for common access levels, and administrators can create other custom groups for more refined access rights for users.
+ChaosSearch has a default group that can be preconfigured for new user access levels, and the primary user can create other custom groups for more refined access rights for users.

 A block is a specific permission control, such as allowing read access to one or more specific views, or to all views that match a condition value.